qgis/QGIS-Documentation/source/docs/user_manual/print_composer/composer_items/composer_items_options.rst

 .. _Frame_Dialog:

-* The :guilabel:`Position and size` dialog lets you define size and position of the frame that contains the item.
+* The :guilabel:`Position and size` dialog lets you define the size and position of the frame which contains the item.
   You can also choose which :guilabel:`Reference point` will be set at the **X** and **Y** coordinates previously defined.
 * The :guilabel:`Rotation` sets the rotation of the element (in degrees).
 * The |checkbox| :guilabel:`Frame` shows or hides the frame around the item.
    Click on the [Color] and [Thickness] buttons to adjust those properties.
 * Use the :guilabel:`Background color` menu for setting a background color.
   Click on the [Color...] button to display a dialog where you can pick a color or choose from a custom setting.
-  Transparency can also be adjusted throught the alpha field.
+  Transparency can be adjusted through adjusting the alpha field settings.
 * Use the :guilabel:`Item ID` to create a relationship to other Print Composer items.
-  This is used with |qg| server and any potential web client.
-You can set an ID on an item (e.g., a map and a label), and then the web client can send data to set a property (e.g., label text) for that specific item.
-The GetProjectSettings command will list what items and which IDs are available in a layout.
+  This is used with |qg| server and other potential web clients.
+You can set an ID on an item (for example, a map or a label), and then the web client can send data to set a property
+  (e.g., label text) for that specific item.
+The GetProjectSettings command will list the items and IDs which are available in a layout.
 * :guilabel:`Rendering` mode can be selected in the option field.
 See Composer_Rendering_Mode_.

 .. note::